Home

 TRICARE policy is governed by statute and sometimes requires legislation to expand coverage for evolving medical technology and treatment protocols.
 One of MOAA’s enduring priorities is monitoring coverage benchmarks and advocating for TRICARE policy updates.

-Recent coverage expansions include: Lab developed tests (including diagnostic genetic testing); expanded eligibility for Continuous Glucose Monitors; concurrent hospice care for terminally ill pediatric patients; 3D screening mammography; breastfeeding supplies and lactation counseling; increased respite care hours and coverage for vehicle and residence adaptations for TRICARE Extended Care Health Option (ECHO) enrollees.
+Recent coverage expansions include: Lab developed tests (including diagnostic genetic testing); expanded eligibility for Continuous Glucose Monitors; concurrent hospice care for terminally ill pediatric patients; 3D screening mammography; breastfeeding supplies and lactation counseling; and increased respite care hours and coverage for vehicle and residence adaptations for TRICARE Extended Care Health Option (ECHO) enrollees.

 This issue also impacts Families, Guard & Reserve members, and Survivors.